Heirloom Top Fruit diversity lost in memory

 Pests and diseases pose a serious threat to our contemporary top fruit varieties.
-We may be able to overcome such constraints by setting up germplasm collections.
-These collections – called gene banks – ideally should contain as many varieties as possible of the wide spectrum of historic fruit varieties.
+We may be able to overcome such constraints in a sustainable way by using natural resistance possibly available in historic fruit diversity.
+By collecting, identification and setting up germplasm collections, containing as many varieties as possible of the wide spectrum of historic fruit varieties ideally one should be in a position to contain such constraints by breeding and selection.
+By doing so, large numbers of useful genetic traits are brought together in so-called called gene banks.

 Thanks to private initiatives, a significant part of historic varietal diversity has been traced and is, for the time being, kept safe.